Our current take-make-waste linear approach to manufacturing and waste is unsustainable.

 Applying sustainability principles to manufacturing focuses on two main priorities: transitioning to renewable energy and implementing circular economies.

-This means moving away from fossils fuels such as gas and coal for fuel production.
+This means moving away from fossils fuels such as gas and coal for fuel and energy production.

-Shifting to circular economies involves creating products out of materials that can be endlessly recycled or returned to the earth without harm.
+Shifting to circular economies involves reviewing the design process to create products out of materials that can be endlessly and easily recycled or returned to the earth without harm.

 According to the global leader on the subject, the Ellen Macarthur Foundation, a circular economy is based on the principles of: